 The add-in does collect anonymous information about how the add-in is used, such as how often it's launched and which buttons get clicked.
 These logs are collected through the Google Analytics web service.
 To distinguish users from each other, the add-in generates a random number for each user, which is stored on your computer and can be removed by clearing your cookies.
 The information collected is used only to improve the quality of the add-in and is not sent or sold to any third party.

-The data provider is Yahoo Finance.
-In order to retrieve the stock quotes, the add-in sends Yahoo the list of stock tickers for each refresh.
+The data provider is IEX.
+In order to retrieve the stock quotes, the add-in sends IEX the list of stock tickers for each refresh.

-Once a user contributes, the add-in stores their Office account identifier in a database.
-From then on, those users get access to bonus features.
-Those users also get a promise to never see adds in Stock Connector, now and in the future.
-These bonus features work no matter what computer, document, or operating system you use for Stock Connector.
-The only requirement is that you sign in to Office.
+Once a user contributes through the add-in, the add-in stores their Office account identifier in a database.
+From then on, those users get access to premium features.
+Those users also get a promise to never see ads in Stock Connector, now and in the future.
+These premium features work no matter what computer, document, or operating system you use for Stock Connector.
+The only requirement is that you sign in to Office with the account you used when you made the payment.
+The PayPal account you use does not matter: the only important account for Stock Connector is the one you use to sign in to Office.

-Here is the current list of bonus features.
+Here is the current list of premium features.
 All of these are awarded to users who contribute:

-Here's how to contribute and get the bonus features:
+Here's how to contribute and get the premium features:

-I will continue to maintain and improve Stock Connector as long as the Yahoo Finance service remains viable.
-Yahoo's recent corporate sale may impact the service in the future if they decide to shut it down.
+I will continue to maintain and improve Stock Connector as long as I'm able.
+Changes in financial data providers have the potential to prevent Stock Connector from working in the future, so this service may not be available indefinitely.
 I have no reason to believe that will happen, but it's important to disclose that possibility.

 As always, you can of course use the add-in completely free.
 And I promise to never make you pay for access to features you're already using.